dave-howard/vsdx/SECURITY.md

 ## Supported Versions

-These versions of the project are currently being supported with security updates.
+Only the latest version of the project will be supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |